georgejecook/maestro-roku/docs/RequestTask.md

 ### Returns - `dynamic`

 The return type of this method is `dynamic`, which means that it can return any type of value.
-It will return the result of the HTTP request, a `mc.net.NetResult`
+It will return the result of the HTTP request, a `mc.network.NetResult`
 , unless an unknown `method` is provided, in which case it will return the value `invalid`.